PerformanC/NodeLink/docs/API.md

 Endpoints covers most of the LavaLink endpoints, except the route planner.
 It also features new endpoints.

+> [!NOTE]
+> ALL responses from both LavaLink and NodeLink will have `Lavalink-Api-Version` header, which contains the version of the API.

 ### Compression

 NodeLink offers compression for multiple compression formats: